Holy Week in Ecuador: Immerse Yourself in Tradition

 Get Ready For a Real Cultural Experience!

 The procession starts and ends at the San Francisco cathedral, right at the feet of Casa Gangotena, whose balcony provides the perfect viewpoint.
 1,300 cucuruchos (men and women robed in dark purple tunics and pointy hats) get ready to represent Jesus’ walk with the cross through the city of Jerusalem.
-There you are guaranteed to take some great photographs.
+Spectators are guaranteed to get some great photographs.
 The procession starts at midday after confessions and mass.
 It can have a dramatic tone to it, with some of the faithful carrying heavy wooden crosses along the streets of downtown.
 Others walk barefoot across really hot stretches of asphalt.
-Some even show their devotion by flagellating themselves.
+Some even show their devotion by flagellating themselves with poison ivy.

 Quiteños and visitors gather around the streets were the procession is set to pass through.
 It can be a tricky to find a good spot to observe the ritual due to the high number of people.
 It is also recommended to follow the procession to get the opportunity to enjoy it in all its glory.
 Try not to miss the images of Virgin Mary and Jesus of Great Power, as they move along with the procession.
 They will be easy to spot since they are elevated by shoulders of the faithful.

 Immerse yourself in this beautiful country’s most beloved holiday, discover the richness of its culture, and the hospitality of its people with an Easter celebration unlike any you have lived before.